joshuanwankwo/sia_file_migration_tutorial/README.md

-## Unlocking Seamless Data Migration
+## Migrate data from S3 bucket to Sia renterd
-### Harnessing renterd, TypeScript and Next.js for Effortless File Migration from AWS Bucket to Sia Network.
+#### Harnessing renterd, TypeScript and Next.js for Effortless File Migration from AWS Bucket to Sia.

 #